-We investigate three alternative explanations in this section.
+In this section, we investigate three tests to examine alternative explanations.
 First, since our research design relies on the staggered adoption of MML, any alternative events that could confound our results must coincide with the staggered passage of MML across different states.
 Nonetheless, we further bolster our identification by employing another staggered change during the MML implementation-the opening of the first medical marijuana dispensary stores in MML states.
-This second shock is not perfectly correlated with MML' passage dates.
+This second shock is not perfectly correlated with MML's passage dates.
 Out of the thirty-two states and D.C. with MML, twenty-four states set up operational medical cannabis dispensaries before 2018.
 For example, Alaska passed MML but did not allow the establishment of state-licensed dispensaries.
-For states that both passed MML and allowed dispensary stores, the lag between MML' passage date and dispensaries' opening date varies significantly by states.
-Previous studies (Pacula et al., 2015; Baggio et al., 2018) provide evidence that the impact of MML magnifies after the opening of dispensary stores.
+For states that both passed MML and allowed dispensary stores, the lag between MML's passage date and dispensaries' opening date varies significantly by states.
+Previous studies (Pacula et al., 2015; Baggio et al., 2020) provide evidence that the impact of MML magnifies after the opening of dispensary stores.
 As seen from Column (1) of Table 9, we also obtain consistent evidence that MML further increases bond spreads after states opened the first marijuana dispensary store.
 This intertemporal change in bond spreads with respect to staggered dispensary openings further reduces the possibility of other unrelated events driving our results.